Sid-Bhatia-0/RayCaster.jl/README.md

 ### Integer-based computations

 Version `0.1.0` of this package used floating point numbers.
 However, I find integers to be easier to reason about than floating point numbers, and I can understand and cover all corner cases exactly.
 Also, in this case, I believe the precision offered by using 64-bit integers is enough for most applications.
-I haven't benchmarked the integer-based implementation with a floating point implementation, but I believe that that using integers does not worsen performance as compared to a similar implementation using floating point numbers, if at all.

 ### Returning numerators and denominators separately